 interdisciplinary, 5 courses

-POL 180; two other core courses; two courses in a thematic track, at least one taken from the list of keystone courses; and at least one course in a region outside of the United States (this can include courses taken in the thematic track).
+POL 180; two out of three of the remaining core theory courses (POL 140, ECON 160, and ECON 240); two courses in a thematic track, at least one taken from the list of keystone courses; and at least one course in a region outside of the United States (this can include courses taken in the thematic track).

 Our students choose from a variety of introductory and advanced courses, each designed to provide students with an understanding of the important questions that surround world affairs.